erickim/GA/spec/design.md

 * `mutation` - the mutation rate.
 * `P` - the population size.
 * `seed` - the seed to start the process, defaulted at `1`.

+## `initialize`
+There should be a function to initialize the algorithm.

+It will take arguments as follows that were passed into `select`
+* `P` - the population size.

+## `crossover`
+There should be a function to implement crossover.

+It will take in arguments
+* `type` - either `simple` as described in page 77 of Givens/Hoeting or `tournament` as descibed in page 81 of Givens/Hoeting.
+* `parent1` and `parent2` - two candidate solutions.